Pinia is the official state management system for Vue.js, designed to be intuitive, flexible, and TypeScript-friendly.

 activeUsersfilters active users.

-We have just seen how the store is composed of certain parts or “sections” (all optional).
+We just saw how the store is composed of certain parts or “sections” (all optional).
 These parts are,

 | Property | Description |